LafColITS/moodle-local_remote_backup_provider/README.md

 [![Build Status](https://travis-ci.org/LafColITS/moodle-local_remote_backup_provider.svg?branch=master)](https://travis-ci.org/LafColITS/moodle-local_remote_backup_provider)

-[RETIRED] This plugin is no longer maintained and there will be no further releases.
+[SEEKING MAINTAINER] This plugin is no longer maintained and there will be no further releases.

 This local module allows you to restore a course from a remote Moodle instance into your current instance via a REST web service.
 The intended use case is quick restores from an archival Moodle instance into the current yearly instance.